Grimwades Ltd

 1964

-Earthenware manufacturer - originally at the Winton Pottery, on the border of the towns of Hanley and Stoke, Stoke-on-Trent, England.
+Earthenware manufacturer - originally at the Winton Pottery, just on the Hanley side of the border of the pottery towns of Hanley and Stoke, Stoke-on-Trent, England.
+The works were named after Winton Wood.

 • Around March 1900 the business of Grimwade Bros was incorporated as Grimwades Ltd.